missystar/Went/How-to-correctly-submit-Issues.md

 - **The output of getprop command to a Pastebin-Site (recommended: [PIE-Bin](https://defuse.ca/pastebin.htm))**
 - **A logcat dump to Pastebin.
 We recommend to use [CatLog](https://play.google.com/store/apps/details?id=com.nolanlawson.logcat) or [Logcat Extreme](https://play.google.com/store/apps/details?id=scd.lcex)**

-***
+---

 **HUNGRY FOR SAFETY?** Remove your IMEI, IMSI and phone number from dumps you submit!

-***
+---

 5. Please **BE PATIENT**.
 Our developers also have a private live and family, as well as jobs!
-6. If you'd like our project to succeed, feel free to submit code or find more developers.
+6. If you'd like our project, feel free to submit code or find more developers.
 Thank you.